mishifulus/rest-api-crud-example-2/README.md

 3. A tool for testing HTTP requests such as Postman.

 ## Database Configuration
-1. Create an empty database on your database server.
-Save the database name, user name and password you will use for the connection.
+1. Create a container in Docker with the following configuration and run it:
+   **docker run -d --rm --name mysql_container -e MYSQL_ROOT_PASSWORD=pass -p 3306:3306 -v mysql_data:/var/lib/mysql mysql:8 --default-authentication-plugin=mysql_native_password**

+2. In the container with MySQL, create an empty database.

 3. Open the application.yml file located in the src/main/resources folder.

-5. Modify the following lines to match the data in your database:
+4. Modify the following lines to match the data in your database:

   datasource:
       url: jdbc:mysql://localhost:3306/[YOUR_DATABASE]?serverTimezone=UTC
       username: [YOUR_USERNAME]
       password: [YOUR_PASSWORD]
+      driver-class-name: com.mysql.cj.jdbc.Driver

 ## Application Execution